 Rule 80 Art.
-123(3)
+123(2) and (3)

 Even if this condition is fulfilled, the Opposition Division should exercise great caution in allowing a change of claim category, since the protection as conferred by the claims may thus be extended (Art.
 123(3)).
 Examples are given in the following sections.
+Note that these examples could also give rise to issues under Art.
+123(2).